UN Rapporteur on torture: “Julian Assange is a political prisoner.”

 Remember the cold-blooded shooting of Iraqi civilians in Collateral Murder?
 Remember torture in Guantanamo Bay?
 Remember the political corruption revealed by the diplomatic cables?
 Those were some of the stories that broke the news back in 2010 as major international papers from The New York Times to The Guardian to Der Spiegel teamed up with WikiLeaks to expose US war crimes and a long list of shameful truths that our governments had kept secret.

+EXB is committed to reporting on the court hearings that will not only seal the future of a man, but also determine the future of investigative journalism .
+We'll also run a series of interviews with independent experts and journalists who worked on the leaks as well as prominent supporters.

-First up, Nadja Vancauwenberghe speaks with Nils Melzer, UN Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, who investigated the case.
+First up, N. Vancauwenberghe and J. Brown spoke with Nils Melzer, UN Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, who investigated the case.
 Stay tuned!

 Can you please explain what’s going on in London on Monday?